siscia/open-source/readme.md

 ['Barriers faced by newcomers to open source projects: a systematic review'][paper]

-Hopefully it will be helpfull to open source maintainers.
+Hopefully it will be helpful to open source maintainers.

 # Barriers
 - Social Interaction